what is hazard in digital electronics | Types of hazards in digital electronics

 Now make a K-map and its logic circuit like the below figure:

-let’s assume that each gate in the logic circuit having some equal propagation delay.
+let’s assume that each gate in the logic circuit has some equal propagation delay.

 Consider initially, if A=C=1 then B → 1 to 0 then,